-This page provides a brief description of MFEM's mesh formats and meshing mini applications.
+This page provides a brief description of MFEM's mesh formats, meshing mini applications, and related tools.

 MFEM supports a number of mesh formats, including: